lnug/speakers/README.md

 - Each event has 2-3 speaker slots available.
 - Each talk is allocated 20 minutes, however, this can be altered on a per-case basis.
 - We also welcome shorter **lightning talks** for quick dives on node.js topics - 5-10 minutes max.
 Takes the pressure off
-- Talks are recorded and posted onto the LNUG [Youtube](https://www.youtube.com/channel/UC-qjgj2TnRoI1ZmFFaN3FeQ) channel.  * Your permission is implied.
+- Talks are recorded and posted onto the Women CAN Code [Twitch](https://www.twitch.com/womencancode) channel.  * Your permission is implied.

 ## Some loose talk guidelines